heart

 synchronisation with the brain

-Brainwave patterns of the cerebral cortex synchronize to heart rhythm signals via the cardiac center of the brain stem along the same sensory pathways that transmit pain and other sensations to the intralaminar nuclei of the thalamus and then to the amygdala which connects to the base of the frontal lobes which prioritise decision making and integrate reason and feeling.
+Heart rhythm signals synchronize with the brainwave patterns of the cerebral cortex via the cardiac centre of the brain and then the amygdala which evaluates emotion and then connects to the base of the frontal lobes which prioritise decision making and integrate reason and feeling.

-When we feel grateful, sincere and loving heart rhythms are more harmonious.
+When we feel grateful, sincere and loving, heart rhythms are more harmonious.
 There is a feeling of well-being.

-The heart meditation on the stress pages calms the heart and then synchronises with body and mind coordinating thought, feeling and movement into harmonious balance rather than one fighting the other.
-Vision, awareness, listening, creativity, feelings, sensitivities and mental clarity expand.
-Decision-making is easier Cardiovascular efficiency, health and physical performance are enhanced.
+The heart meditation on the stress pages calms the heart which coordinates the body, thought, feeling and movement into harmonious balance rather than each interfering with the other.